The Lavatories Are Now Available

 As for dosing, let's say you have a 200 liter tank.
 Put in enough water to cover the bottom, and then pour just 100 milliliters of Anotec Blue into the tank.
 Then fill the tank with water.
 It looks like this is potent stuff!

 The MD-80 series included the MD-81, MD-82, MD-87 and MD-88.
-This lavatory is in a Delta MD-88.
+The lavatory shown below is in an MD-88 operated by Delta Airlines.
 This final MD-80 variant was introduced in January, 1986.
 It is very similar to the MD-82 and MD-83 with the exception of a "glass cockpit" (or electronic flight instrument system) and some updated cabin trim.

 The MD-88 entered service with Delta in 1988, and this one was still in service in early 2012.